 Nathalie Maitre, MD, PhD, is a neonatologist and physician-scientist with a long-standing commitment to neurodevelopmental follow-up with passion for research impacting the long-term outcomes of NICU graduates.
-She is the Director of the NICU Follow-up Program and NICU Music Therapy Program at Nationwide Children's Hospital.
-She works with a diverse team of scientists, engineers and therapists who all believe strongly in the need to identify children at high-risk for disabilities as early as possible, in order to optimize recovery after brain insults of the neonatal period.
+She is the Director of the NICU Follow-up Program and NICU Music Therapy Program at Nationwide Children's Hospital, and leads a diverse team of scientists, engineers, and therapists who believe strongly in the need to identify children at high-risk for disabilities as early as possible to optimize recovery after brain insults of the neonatal period.
 Dr. Maitre’s research program focuses on developing research-based strategies to maximize every child’s potential, followed by rapid translation to clinical practice.

 Date of Appointment at Nationwide Children’s Hospital: 07/01/2015